Gregy677/3Step/README.md

     return nil
 end

--- Actually hop to a server
+-- Hop to new server
 local function hopServer()
     local newServerID = findNewServer()
     if newServerID then
         TeleportService:TeleportToPlaceInstance(PlaceID, newServerID, LocalPlayer)
     else
-        warn("⚠ No new servers found!")
+        warn("No new servers found!")
     end
 end